 Smoking is associated with impaired health-related quality of life (HRQL) across all populations.
-Because decline in lung function and risk for COPD are lower in New Mexican Hispanic smokers compared to their non-Hispanic White (NHW) counterparts, we investigated whether HRQL differs between these two racial-ethnic groups and determined the factors that contribute to this difference.
+Because decline in lung function and risk for COPD are lower in New Mexican Hispanic smokers compared with their non-Hispanic white (NHW) counterparts, the goal of this study was to ascertain whether HRQL differs between these two racial/ethnic groups and determine the factors that contribute to this difference.

-We compared the score results of the Medical Outcomes Short-Form 36 Health Survey (SF-36) and St George’s Respiratory Questionnaire (SGRQ) in 378 Hispanics and 1,597 non-Hispanic whites (NHW) enrolled into the Lovelace Smokers’ Cohort (LSC) from New Mexico.
-The associations of race-ethnicity with SGRQ and SF-36 were assessed using multivariable regression.
+We compared the score results of the Medical Outcomes Short-Form 36 Health Survey (SF-36) and St. George’s Respiratory Questionnaire (SGRQ) in 378 Hispanic subjects and 1,597 NHW subjects enrolled in the Lovelace Smokers’ Cohort (LSC) from New Mexico.
+The associations of race/ethnicity with SGRQ and SF-36 were assessed by using multivariable regression.

-Physical functioning (difference -4.5, P =0.0008) but not mental health or role emotional domains of the SF-36 was worse in Hispanic smokers than their NWH counterparts in multivariable analysis.
-SGRQ total score and activity and impact subscores were worse in Hispanic (vs. NHW) smokers after adjustment for education level, current smoking, pack-years smoked, body mass index, number of comorbidities, and forced expiratory volume in one second % predicted (difference range, 2.9 to 5.0, all comparisons P ≤0.001).
-While the difference in the SGRQ activity domain was above the clinically important difference of 4 units, the total score was not.
+Physical functioning (difference, –4.5; P = .0008) but not mental health or role emotional domains of the SF-36 was worse in Hispanic smokers than in their NWH counterparts in multivariable analysis.
+SGRQ total score and its activity and impact subscores were worse in Hispanic (vs NHW) smokers after adjustment for education level, current smoking, pack-years smoked, BMI, number of comorbidities, and FEV1 % predicted (difference range, 2.9-5.0; all comparisons, P ≤ .001).
+Although the difference in the SGRQ activity domain was above the clinically important difference of four units, the total score was not.

-New Mexican Hispanic smokers have clinically relevant lower HRQL than their NHW counterparts.
-A perception of diminished physical functioning and impairment in daily-life activities contribute to the poorer HRQL among Hispanics.
+New Mexican Hispanic smokers have clinically relevant, lower HRQL than their NHW counterparts.
+A perception of diminished physical functioning and impairment in daily life activities contribute to the poorer HRQL among Hispanic subjects.